open-pioneer/trails-starter/docs/internals/Design_Phase2.md

     It is easier and more performant to put metadata in the `package.json`.
     It does not have to be edited by hand and we have to open the `package.json` anyway during package discovery.
-    This makes the answer to the question "does this package use open pioneer features" very quick to answer.
+    This makes the answer to the question "does this package use Open Pioneer Trails features" very quick to answer.

 ## Build plugin

-The existing vite plugin must be extended to handle pioneer packages from `node_modules`.
+The existing vite plugin must be extended to handle Open Pioneer Trails packages from `node_modules`.
 Vite handles node packages from `node_modules` just fine on its own, but our own build plugin ignores them currently.

 They must not be be ignored in the future because the services, properties and styles from such a package must be linked into the application, which is the responsibility of our plugin.

-Vite build plugin will scan all dependencies (local and non-local) of an app to check whether they are either local or use pioneer extensions (check for presence of `openPioneer` in `package.json`).
+Vite build plugin will scan all dependencies (local and non-local) of an app to check whether they are either local or use Open Pioneer Trails extensions (check for presence of `openPioneer` in `package.json`).
 For local packages, the process stays as it is.
 For non-local packages (in `node_modules`) the recursive search continues until a "non-pioneer" package is found, which will then be ignored just as before.
 All services, properties etc. of discovered packages will then be linked into the application.

-Note that this search will not discover pioneer packages that are dependencies of "plain" packages, i.e.
+Note that this search will not discover Trails packages that are dependencies of "plain" packages, which means

     "app" -> "package without openPioneer" -> "package with openPioneer"